 Resources on Lying With Data

-This blog post is an accompaniment to the FREE eBook Truth, Lies & Statistics, and is here to help you take the next steps.
+This blog post is an accompaniment to the eBook Truth, Lies & Statistics, and is here to help you take the next steps.

 Below you'll find the best resources on learning about lying with data that we've found on the web, and we update it frequently with new books, video courses, software and whatever else we can find (and create ourselves), so feel free to bookmark us, share us on the web and call in regularly to top up your data lying ninja skills.

 Disclosure: This post may contain affiliate links.
 This means that if you click one of the links and make a purchase we may receive a small commission at no extra cost to you.

 You can find further details in our TCs

 The Hive is our online learning portal where you can find courses on data analysis, statistics and machine learning.